joutwater/Data-Structures/week07/README.md

         // load `content` into a cheerio object var $ = cheerio.load(content);

-        //find the content of concern which is nested in the tr of the third table tag.
+        //find the content of concern which is nested in each tr of the third table tag.
 Used this in week02
         $('table table table tr').each(function(i, elem) {

             // if the style tag has this exact style, we will look at the other elements in that tr